ChartsCSS/ChartsCSS.org/src/components/labels.md

 ## Add Labels

-To add labels to your primary axis, use `<th>` heading tags.
+To add labels to the primary axis, use `<th>` heading tags.
 To mark them as a row heading add the `scope="row"` attribute.

 ```html{12,16,20,24,28,32,36,40,44,48,52,56}
 <table class="charts-css column hide-data">